-I find it ironic that I was worried about it going into the summer.
+I find it ironic that I was worried about it going into the summer of 2017.
 I wanted out.
-I’m writing this as we near November of 2017.
+I’m writing this as we near February 2018.
 This place makes me sick in every way a place can make you sick.
 As well, other people get sick in my Lennar home as well.

 Regarding the legal question, until you dismiss the 558 claim, we still consider it “ongoing.”
 That doesn’t mean that we will change timelines or how we inspect, but all of the inspections that we have done and the resulting reports that are prepared as part of our legal investigation and we can’t simply provide those to you.
 We will push as fast as we can, but I want I be realistic.

 Keep in mind that it was approaching four years at this point and I had been through countless inspections, repairs, and legal meetings.
 I just wanted to get out of the house that was making me sicker.
 I wanted my life back.

 March 29th email to Lennar – Is there anything I should do to protect my health?